ohharsen/cse110-w21-group34/source/tests/manual-testing.md

 # Manual Testing

-### Visual Tests on Stats and Settings Pane (a Few gifs included to demonstrate the testing)
+### Visual Tests on Stats and Settings Pane (A Few Gifs Included To Demonstrate Testing)

 **Making sure the graph and stats automatically update while the stats pane is open without having to reopen pane**